Nordic countries: Culture

-Nordic countries have historically been one of the most socially progressive cultures in the world and culture is one of the main components of cooperation between the Nordic countries.
+Nordic countries have historically had some of the most socially progressive cultures in the world, and culture is one of the main bases of cooperation between them.
 The policies of the Nordic countries with respect to cultural life, mass media and religion have many shared values and features in common.
-However, some differences may be pointed out and for instance cultural institutions arising from historical circumstances.
+However, some differences may be seen, for instance in cultural institutions that arise from historical circumstances.
 In both Denmark and Sweden, there are cultural institutions with roots in the traditions of the royal courts.
 In these countries, national institutions formed the foundation of cultural life at an early stage while in Norway cultural institutions began to form later.

 Iceland has the highest government expenditure on culture, a total of 3.3 per cent of its GDP in 2011.
 Denmark comes second with a total of 1.6 per cent of GDP in 2011.
 Sweden spend the least in 2011 with 1.1 per cent.
 Looking at per capita expenditure, Iceland again has the highest expenditure with Norway coming second.
 Greenland spends the third highest amount on culture and leisure per capita.
 In Iceland and Norway, expenditures have more than doubled since 2000.
 In the other Nordic countries, expenditures have gone up between 40 and 50 per cent in the same period.

 Denmark has the most museums, a total of 274, but museums in Åland and Iceland have the most visitors, an average of 4 and 5 visits per inhabitant.
 Many theatres in the Nordic countries receive public funding.
 Theatre funding constitutes a major share of allocations within the cultural area in all the countries.
 All countries have national theatres, where plays, ballets and operas are performed.
 In addition to the national theatres, there are professional regional theatres, which are also supported by the state, counties or municipalities.
 Most countries also have a few private theatres and many amateur ensembles, which may be supported at least partially by municipalities, primarily.

-Nordic Culture Fund, established in 1966, aims to support a broad spectrum of cultural cooperations between the Nordic countries.
+The Nordic Culture Fund, established in 1966, aims to support a broad spectrum of cultural cooperations between the Nordic countries.
 The Fund's ambition is to enable talented artists, both professionals and amateurs, to enrich each other via the cultural diversity that exists among the 26 million or more people of the Region.
 Its activities are based on an agreement between the Nordic countries, which came into force in 1967.
 The Fund receives its money in the form of an annual grant from the Nordic Council of Ministers.